 Gas was first discovered in the Vale of Pickering in 1985.
 Production from Third Energy’s four gas fields – called Kirby Misperton, Pickering, Malton and Marishes - began in 1995.
 Third Energy produces gas from its six existing well pads.
 Gas production is primarily from the Permian age Kirkham Abbey Formation (KAF) and also from the deeper Namurian age reservoirs.

 The Vale of Pickering gas fields are mature and have experienced significant declines in production.
-Third Energy is currently moving forward with projects to improve gas recovery, including the current planning application to convert the PK1 well at Pickering to a production and water injection well.
+Third Energy is currently moving forward with projects to improve gas recovery, including the converion of the PK1 well at Pickering to a production and water injection well.
+Information on the project can be found here.

 The Knapton Generating Station (KGS), supplied by gas from our four producing gas fields beneath the Vale of Pickering, has been providing a source of power to North Yorkshire since May 1995.
 It is currently the largest generating station in the UK to use onshore produced gas.
 KGS has processed 30 billion cubic feet of gas, generating 2,000,000 MWh of electricity.
 The plant has an excellent safety and environmental record.